The story behind Indigo Shire's logo

 The four lines on the Indigo Shire logo represent each of the four Shires prior to amalgamation - Chiltern, Beechworth, Rutherglen and Yackandandah.
-The sold black line shows the four shires uniting and becoming one.
+The solid black line shows the four shires uniting and becoming one.

 Local Government is the third tier of government in Australia and is regarded as the closest level of government to the people.
 Indigo Shire Council is one of 79 Councils across Victoria.